pdxiv/claude-adventure/scott-adams-engine.md

 ```
 Header {
-    NumItems          // Number of items in the game (highest numbered object)
+    NumObjects          // Number of objects in the game (highest numbered object)
     NumActions        // Number of actions in the game (highest numbered action)
     NumWords          // Number of vocabulary words (verbs/nouns)
     NumRooms          // Number of rooms in the game (highest numbered room)
-    MaxCarry          // Maximum items player can carry
+    MaxCarry          // Maximum objects player can carry
     PlayerRoom        // Starting room for the player
     Treasures         // Number of treasures in the game
     WordLength        // Word length for vocabulary matching